Mission statement

 Lt.
 Locke earned his associate's degree in criminal justice from Macomb Community College and graduated from the Macomb County Police Academy in 2000.

-Lt.
-Santini was hired in 2005 by the Macomb County Sheriff’s Office and was assigned directly to road patrol duties.
+Lieutenant Santini was hired in 2005 by the Macomb County Sheriff’s Office and was assigned directly to road patrol duties.
 As a deputy sheriff, he worked road patrol and undercover narcotics at the Sheriff’s Enforcement Team (SET).

-In 2015, he was promoted to the rank of sergeant 1, and in 2017 was promoted to full sergeant.
-During his time as a sergeant, he was a midnight shift command officer and sergeant in charge of the SET narcotics unit.
+In 2015, he was promoted to the rank of Sergeant 1 and in 2017 was promoted to full Sergeant.
+During his time as a Sergeant, he was a midnight shift command officer and Sergeant in charge of the SET narcotics unit.

-As a Deputy, Lieutenant O’Brien worked various road patrol assignments, including the Bruce and Macomb Township substations.
-He also served as a field training officer while assigned to road patrol.
-In 2009, he was assigned to the Friend of the Court as an investigator, tasked with apprehending individuals with child support warrants.
-Additionally, he became a member of the Macomb County Sheriff’s Office Mobile Field Force and the Underwater Search and Recovery Team.
-He remains a member of the USRT and serves as the team leader.
+As a Deputy, Lieutenant O’Brien served in various road patrol assignments, including the Bruce and Macomb Township substations.
+He also acted as a Field Training Officer.
+In 2009, he transitioned to the Friend of the Court as an investigator, focusing on the apprehension of individuals with child support warrants.
+Concurrently, he joined the department’s Mobile Field Force and the Underwater Search and Recovery Team (USRT), where he continues to serve as Team Leader.

 Lieutenant Kenneth Rumps graduated from Warren Lincoln High School in 1991.
 He furthered his education at Central Michigan University where he graduated with a major in Sociology with a Criminal Justice Concentration and a Conservation Minor.